-La Cremá (the burning of the ninots) is the highlight of the Mascleta, but there are many other memorable moments in the build-up to it, including the daily mascleta when a gut wrenching series of firecrackers and smoke bombs explode in the city's main square.
+La Cremá (the burning of the ninots) is the highlight of the Mascleta, but there are many other memorable moments in the build-up to it, including the daily mascleta when a gut-wrenching series of firecrackers and smoke bombs explode in the city’s main square.

 One of the most beautiful (and much more sedate) elements of Las Fallas is a ceremony called The Offering of Flowers to Our Lady of the Forsaken.
-Thousands of local women, young girls, toddlers and babies in beautifully traditional costumes, orm a procession and head towards the Basilica Square, delivering more than 30 tons of multi-coloured carnations to the foot of a huge scaffolding.
+Thousands of local women, young girls, toddlers and babies in beautiful traditional costumes, form a procession and head towards the Basilica Square, delivering more than 30 tons of multi-coloured carnations to the foot of a huge scaffolding.
 Over several hours, male festeros (fiesta organisers) insert the bouquets into the scaffolding until it emerges as a giant flower statue of the Virgin Mary.